John Tyndall: Death

 In his last years Tyndall often took chloral hydrate to treat his insomnia.
 When bedridden and ailing, he died from an accidental overdose of this drug in 1893 at the age of 73, and was buried at Haslemere.
 The overdose was administered by his wife Louisa.
 "My darling," said Tyndall when he realized what had happened, "you have killed your John."

 Afterwards, Tyndall's wife took possession of his papers and assigned herself supervisor of an official biography of him.
 She procrastinated on the project, however, and it was still unfinished when she died in 1940 aged 95.
 The book eventually appeared in 1945, written by A. S. Eve and C. H. Creasey, whom Louisa Tyndall had authorised shortly before her death.

-John Tyndall is commemorated by a memorial (the Tyndalldenkmal) erected at an elevation of 2340 m on the mountain slopes above the village of Belalp, where he had his holiday home, and in sight of the Aletsch Glacier, which he had studied.
+John Tyndall is commemorated by a memorial (the Tyndalldenkmal) erected at an elevation of 2340 m on the mountain slopes above the Swiss village of Belalp, where he had his holiday home, and in sight of the Aletsch Glacier, which he had studied.

+Legacy and Commemorations

+The Tyndall National Institute in Cork, Ireland, is named after Tyndall.
+It is a leading European research centre in integrated ICT materials, devices and systems and is partnered with University College Cork.

+There is a school dedicated to John Tyndall located in his home county of Carlow: Tyndall College is a co-educational post-primary educational institution located along the Kilkenny Road in County Carlow.
+The institution started its operations in 2017 following the merger of the Carlow Vocational School, and the name of the institution was given in recognition of Tyndall's contributions to science and Irish heritage.
+Tyndall College is a multi-denominational educational institution run by the Department of Education in the Republic of Ireland that offers education to the student population in County Carlow.

+A lecture theatre in the University of Galway Science Block is named after Tyndall.